Anxiety vs. Burnout: What You’re Really Experiencing

 Understanding Burnout

 Burnout, on the other hand, is a response to prolonged stress, often from work or caregiving responsibilities.
 It develops gradually, usually when someone feels emotionally exhausted, unappreciated, or disconnected from a sense of purpose.
 Burnout is often tied to overcommitment and lack of boundaries.
 It doesn’t usually carry the same intense fear or panic that anxiety does, but it can result in numbness, detachment, and a deep sense of fatigue.
+Many wonder whether they’re experiencing emotional exhaustion from chronic stress or workplace burnout, so we’ll highlight the signs specific to burnout.

 A person experiencing burnout may feel like they’re running on empty, emotionally distant, or simply “done” with everything.
 Motivation fades, performance drops, and even simple tasks can feel overwhelming.
 While anxiety involves hyperarousal, burnout tends to feel more like a slow decline or emotional shutdown.